BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 ![Sample Plot](Rplot.png)

-The histogram shows the distribution of simulated Test CTR's / Control CTR's to visualize potential Test lift probabilistically.
+The histogram shows the distribution of simulated Test CTR's / Control CTR's to visualize potential Test lift.

-The line shows the cumulative distribution function of Test CTR / Control CTR.
-This can be used to quantify the probability of a certain effect size.
+The line shows the cumulative distribution.
+This can be used to quantify the probability of a certain lift.
 For example, in the above plot, there is a 50% chance that the test group will exhibit a lift of 40% or more (the median effect, same as (.35 - .25) / .25).

-The line intercept at 0 shows the probability that the test group will underperform the control group, or ~ 6.5%.
+The line intercept at x = 0% shows the probability that the test group will underperform the control group, or ~ 6.5%.
 1 - .065 = 93.5%, or the probability that the test group will overperform the control group.

 A p-value can be derived from the line intercept at 0, or ~.065 above.
 This is interpreted as the probability that this result would occur by chance alone, given that the control CTR is true.